-What Does Trump's Health Care Executive Order Do?
-It Has A Few Parts
+This Is What Trump's Health Care Executive Order Actually Does

 President Donald Trump signed an executive order on Thursday, Oct.
 12 for a new health care proposal that is intended to repeal and replace the Affordable Care Act (ACA, aka Obamacare).
 With just a signature, Trump began dismantling the Obama administration health care system that Congress has tried and failed to replace for the past few months.
 The executive order is just the start of a long process to change America's health care system, so what does Trump's health care executive order do?